Thala guli: Ingredients and preparation

-They can be arranged on a serving plate however they are traditionally wrapped in pieces of white crêpe, waxed or baking paper with fringes at their ends.
-The paper is then twisted on either side of the balls or rolls so they look like miniature bon bons or Christmas crackers.
+They can be arranged on a serving plate; however, they are traditionally wrapped in pieces of white crêpe, waxed or baking paper with fringes at their ends.
+The paper is then twisted on either side of the balls or rolls so they look like miniature bonbons or Christmas crackers.
 They are served at the end of a meal, or as a snack between meals.